The following is an excerpt from my book LLC vs. S-Corp vs. C-Corp Explained in 100 Pages or Less.

 EXAMPLE: Tom and Jennifer run a local newspaper, and their business is organized as a partnership.
-One week while Jennifer is on vacation, Tom reprints—without permission—an article from another newspaper.
+One week while Jennifer is on vacation, Tom reprints — without permission — an article from another newspaper.
 The other paper decides to sue for copyright infringement.
-Even though Jennifer had nothing to do with the legal infraction, the other newspaper can sue her for the entire amount of the debt, should it decide to.
+Even though Jennifer had nothing to do with the legal infraction, she could potentially be held liable for the entire amount of the judgment.
 Such is the risk of being a partner in a partnership.

-Of course, Jennifer would likely be successful if she took Tom to court to sue for the amount that she ended up paying.
+Of course, Jennifer might be successful if she took Tom to court to sue for the amount that she ended up paying.
 But she’d still be out the cost of the legal fees, not to mention the hassle involved.

 Partners as Agents of the Partnership

 Each partner can be held responsible not only for liabilities resulting from a lawsuit, but also for liabilities stemming from a contract signed by only one of the partners.
-Such a situation is the result of the fact that each partner is what is referred to legally as an agent of the partnership.
-Each partner (agent) has the legal power to bind the partnership—and thus each of the partners—to a contract.
+This is due to the fact that each partner is an “agent” of the partnership.
+As an agent, each partner has the legal power to bind the partnership — and thus each of the partners — to a contract.

 Fortunately, there are some limitations to a partner’s power as an agent of the partnership.
 Most importantly, each partner can only act as an agent in affairs that are within the scope of the partnership’s business.
 For example, if you run a retail store that sells locally grown produce, you don’t have to worry about your partner buying a house under the name of the partnership.
 Given that the purchase of a house is clearly outside the scope of the business, your partner would have no power as an agent to bind the partnership to the contract.